11th Filmfare Awards

-The 11th Filmfare Awards were held in 17 June 1964, honoring the best films in Hindi Cinema in 1963.
+The 11th Filmfare Awards ceremony was held on 17 June 1964, honoring the best films in Hindi Cinema in 1963.

 Dil Ek Mandir and Gumrah led the ceremony with eight nominations each, followed by Mere Mehboob with seven nominations and Bandini with six nominations.

 Bandini won six awards, including Best Film, Best Director (for Bimal Roy) and Best Actress (for Nutan), thus becoming the most-awarded film at the ceremony.